-Carrots are combined with savory flavors to make this carrot hummus recipe both a colorful and delicious way of staying on a healthy diet.
-Eating plant-based has never tasted so good!
+Carrots are combined with savory ingredients to make this carrot hummus recipe both a colorful and delicious way of staying on a healthy diet.
 You’ll love this creative twist on the classic hummus recipe.
-Make this carrots and hummus dip ahead and refrigerate before serving with veggies and crackers.
-See my tips for making this into a roasted carrot hummus recipe too.
+Make your carrots and hummus dip ahead and serve chilled with veggies and crackers.